nordan-conference/nordan-conference.github.io/kaus/location/index.md

 ---

 ## Traveling to and from Joensuu
 Finnair has updated the flight schedule for the Helsinki–Joensuu–Helsinki route.
-The travel details below reflect the situation as of Feb 14, 2026.
+The travel details below reflect the situation as of Mar 27, 2026.
 For the latest schedules and booking details, please visit the [Finnair](https://www.finnair.com) website.

 The easiest way to reach Joensuu is by air.
 On May 22, Finnair offers a direct flight from Helsinki to Joensuu, departing at 17:00 and arriving at 18:05.
 For the return trip from Joensuu to Helsinki, there are two convenient flight options via Finnair:
 - Sunday, May 24, departing from Joensuu at 17:55.
 This flight allows connection to Stockholm (arrival at 20:25).